fluffyjiayi/applied_ml_final_project/README.md

 This repository is the same repository that is linked with Heroku for deployment of this machine learning resource.
 This repository also contains a Jupyter Notebook where I explored the dataset, prepared the dataset for training, tested several prediction algorithms, and determined the best one to use for the final app.

-A few new things I learned while doing this project include ...
-I also learned how to accept and manipulate numerical input from a streamlit app UI and how to deploy a streamlit app through Heroku CLI.
+A few things I learned while doing this project include how to build a pipeline to prepare data for training and how to convert raw user input into data that my prediction model can understand and use.
+I also learned how to incorporate numerical input from an app UI into the app and how to deploy a streamlit app through Heroku CLI.

-Link to the final app: https://applied-ml-final-project.herokuapp.com/
+Link to the app: https://applied-ml-final-project.herokuapp.com/